StonyBrookNLP/elm-perturbations/README.md

 To enable perturbations for the input sequences, you need to set the corresponding variables in data_utils.py.

-For detaile regarding different parameters of the HAQAE model, please refer to (Noah's work)
+For detaile regarding different parameters of the HAQAE model, please refer to github.com/StonyBrookNLP/HAQAE.